-How Freeze Drying Works: 29 Must Know TIPS!
+How Freeze Drying Works: Tips for beginners

-How does freeze drying work?
+How freeze drying works

 Freeze drying, or lyophilization, is a food preservation method that removes moisture from food at extremely low temperatures.